All Episodes

 So this is based on persuasion.

-If I said to you, uh, you should stop this war because people are dying, would that work?
+If I said to you, you should stop this war because people are dying, would that work?

 No, because if that was going to work, it would have already worked.

-And unfortunately, the way warfare works is that leaders don't care that much about young men dying, or even older men dying.
+And unfortunately, the way warfare works is that leaders don't care that much about young men dying or even older men dying.

 So the fact that a whole bunch of people are dying won't stop the war.

-So what would now I think that the current approach that Ukraine is doing, and you could argue that Russia's doing the same thing, is they're concentrating on the energy resources so that they can freeze the citizens on the other side, and then the citizens on the other side will say, we give up.
+Now, I think that the current approach that Ukraine is doing, and you could argue that Russia is doing the same thing, is they're concentrating on the energy resources so that they can freeze the citizens on the other side.

 So I feel like it's now a civilian war.

-Um, but in order for Putin to be influenced by any negative effects on his civilian population, we're not there.
+But in order for Putin to be influenced by any negative effects on his civilian population, we're not there.

-Because it doesn't look like his civilian population is suffering, and it looks like at the moment they'll have enough electricity to get them through the winter.
+And it looks like at the moment, they'll have enough electricity to get them through the winter.

 And at the moment, they might have to wait in line for some gas, but they'll get some gas.